6. Byzantine era

 St. Hilarion Castle

 St. Hilarion Castle stands 732 meters above sea level in the Kyrenia mountain range of Cyprus.
 This medieval fortress features stone walls and towers that appear to grow directly from the rocky peaks.
-Located just off the main Kyrenia to Nicosia highway, the castle commands the mountain pass between the coast and the central plain. atlasobscura-com The castle is the best preserved of three Byzantine strongholds built along the Kyrenia mountain range, the others being Kantara to the east and Buffavento further west.
+Located just off the main Kyrenia to Nicosia highway, the castle commands the mountain pass between the coast and the central plain.
+The castle is the best preserved of three Byzantine strongholds built along the Kyrenia mountain range, the others being Kantara to the east and Buffavento further west.
 The fortress consists of three main sections built at different elevations on the mountainside.
 The lower ward contained stables and living quarters for soldiers.
-The middle ward housed royal apartments, kitchens, a church, and a large cistern…
+The middle ward housed royal apartments, kitchens, a church, and a large cistern for…

 Read more